 2018 KSMAA Meeting

-The 2018 KSMAA meeting will be held at the Carlson Center of Johnson County Community College in Overland Park, KS
+The 2018 KSMAA meeting was held at the Carlson Center of Johnson County Community College in Overland Park, KS

 on April 20-21, 2018.